 About Our Journey

 We are a mother & daughter partnership inspired by our journey to help animals in the shelter system.
-It all started in 2016 when we officially became foster parents for the Humane Society of Durham Region.
-Since then, we have looked after 94 kittens and cats and even a few puppies!
+It all started in 2016 when we officially became foster parents for the Humane Society of Durham Region and now also Humane Society of Kawartha Lakes.
+Since then, we have looked after 133 kittens and cats and even a few puppies!
 Each one came with a unique story, but it was Penny that sparked our idea to launch Opening Cages.

 In November 2018 we brought home a special foster cat named Penny.
 She came to stay with us “on vacation” from the shelter that she had been calling home for ten months.
 This cat had an extremely sad story as her previous owner had passed away leaving Penny confused and scared when she entered the shelter environment.
 Penny was originally adopted out of the shelter to a new family but they were not a good match for each other and she was returned.